 Be sure to check our class page and school website often for up to date information and current events.

 Creating a community with first graders across the U.S!

 I am beyond thrilled to have partnered with teachers from every state in the U.S for our class to penpal with.

-We have sent off our postcards and have been receiving some already!
-Word cannot express the excitement our class feels.
+We have sent off our postcards and have received many more!
+Words cannot express the excitement our class feels.
 This is, without a doubt, creating a connection and sense of community between the students across our country.
 Keep checking back as we continue to add postcards.

 Check back often for more classroom updates!